Donald Barr: Dalton School

-He was headmaster of the Dalton School from 1964 to 1974.
-For a brief time, at the end of his tenure as headmaster, disgraced financier Jeffrey Epstein was employed as a math teacher.
-It is unclear whether Barr hired Epstein.
+Writing career

 In 1973, Barr published Space Relations, a science fiction novel about a planet ruled by oligarchs who engage in child sex slavery.
 It has been noted that the plot of the novel anticipates the crimes of Epstein and his accomplice Ghislaine Maxwell.

 Barr also reviewed books for The New York Times.
 In addition to his two science fiction novels, he sold two stories to The Magazine of Fantasy and Science Fiction; one of these (the 2002 "Sam") was reprinted in the 2003 anthology Year's Best Fantasy 3.

 In 1983 President Ronald Reagan nominated Donald Barr to be a member of the National Council on Educational Research.